Inclusion by Design

 Sustainability

 Inclusion also means caring for the planet we share.
-Eco-friendly materials, energy-efficient systems, maximising natural light and considering incorporating wellbeing spaces for employees create healthier spaces for people and the environment.
+Using eco-friendly materials and energy-efficient systems, maximising natural light, and incorporating wellbeing spaces for employees, creates healthier spaces for people and the environment.

 Case Study

-At 62 Horseferry Road, Woodhouse refurbished a Grade II listed building into a flagship workspace for Westminster, creating a first class office space whilst retaining the heritage of the building.
-To improve its’ sustainability, Woodhouse integrated the latest technology, installed energy-efficient systems, diverted waste from landfill, and used sustainably sourced and recycled materials.
-We included bike storage and showers to encourage active lifestyles, and made these spaces just as spacious and well considered as the rest.
-The result is a BREEAM ‘Excellent’ rating, a WiredScore 'Gold’ rating, and – particularly impressive for a refurbishment – an EPC of ‘A’.
+At 62 Horseferry Road, we refurbished a Grade II listed building into a flagship Westminster workspace, creating a first class office space whilst retaining the heritage of the building.
+To improve its sustainability, we integrated cutting-edge technology, installed energy-efficient systems, diverted waste from landfill, and used sustainably sourced and recycled materials.
+We included bike storage and showers to encourage active lifestyles, while ensuring these spaces remained as spacious and well considered as everywhere else.
+The result was a BREEAM ‘Excellent’ rating, a WiredScore 'Gold’ rating, and – particularly impressive for a refurbishment – an EPC of ‘A’.
 Sustainability is now deeply ingrained in every element of the building.

 62 Horseferry Road Case Study